Q. Why are we introducing chairs? What’s wrong with the pews?

 A. The replacement of pews with chairs is just a part of an ambitious and exciting vision for St Mary’s as a building that supports more flexible and comfortable worship but which also is better placed to serve the whole community for a range of functions that are at the moment quite out of the question.
 The grid-lock created by ranks of pews all facing the front is just about okay for more formal worship and for concerts but not very comfortable for parties and dances and not conducive to art exhibitions, conferences, workshops …

-In addition, our particular pews are very uncomfortable, tatty and of no particular importance aesthetically or architecturally.
-Many would argue that they were insensitively introduced and detract from the integrity of a medieval building by butting up to and hiding the bases of 13th Century pillars.
+In addition, our particular pews were very uncomfortable, tatty and of no particular importance aesthetically or architecturally.
+Many would argue that they were insensitively introduced and detracted from the integrity of a medieval building by butting up to and hiding the bases of 13th Century pillars.

-Q. Why are we buying such expensive chairs?
+Q. Why did we buy such expensive chairs?

 A. St Mary’s, like many churches, is a grade 1 listed building and that obviously and quite rightly brings with it certain restrictions as to what can be done to the building and what can be placed within it.
 Many churches are looking to replace pews with chairs and regulations are being ever more tightly controlled.